 People have been pedicuring their nails for more than 4,000 years.
 In southern Babylonia, noblemen used solid gold tools to give themselves manicures and pedicures.
 The use of fingernail polish (like gunpowder) originated in China.
-And thus it was there, in 3000 BC; as ever since, nail color was an indication of social status.
+And thus it was there, in 3000 BC; as ever since, nail coloring, or its absence, was an indicator of social status.

 But then, in the West, during the Renaissance, in Italy and elsewhere, earrings and other jewelry were, under sumptuary laws, forced upon prostitutes and Jewish women.
 More generally, prominent make-up and jewelry were associated with marginal people or outcasts, Moors and gypsies included.
 During the Industrial Revolution unstained—and unpainted!—hands with white and regularly formed nails were esteemed as signs of moral and physical cleanliness—and freedom from manual labor.
 Thus—rather than staining one’s nails, be this at a workplace or in a bedroom or salon—etiquette guides from the 1800s recommended that women use a little lemon juice or vinegar to whiten their nail tips.

 In the 1920s, the invention of car paint provided the technological foundation for colored nail enamels.
 By the 1950s, more color options were introduced, and some hairdressers were trained to give manicures.
 Then, in the 1970s, the acrylic nail was invented, and the market has been growing ever since.

-In the United States, the pedicure industry began to grow noticeably in 2000.
-There were approximately 50,000 nail salons in the US then.
+There were approximately 50,000 nail salons in the United States in the year 2000.
 By 2018 there were more than 200,000.
 Pedicures take approximately 45 minutes to an hour.
-This results in high hourly fees, and thus, for example, US mani-pedi revenues grew from $2 billion to $6 billion between the year 2000 and 2004.
+This results in high hourly fees, and thus, for example, US mani-pedi revenues grew from $2 billion to $6 billion between 2000 and 2004.